 “Or a very large wine cellar.”
 I brought a thermometer with me, and inside where we were standing it was the ideal temperature to store wine.

 Behind the teller cages were four large iron doors to the vaults.
 They were huge, and once contained a large amount of cash, gold, and whatever else was deemed valuable.

-They were all empty now, the shelves and floor had scattered pieces of bank stationery, and in a corner, several cardboard boxes, covered in even more dust.
+They were all empty now, the shelves and floor had scattered pieces of bank stationery, and in a corner, several cardboard boxes were covered in even more dust.

-Others had benches, and one, set in the corner, very large, and looked like the manager’s office.
+Others had benches, and one, set in the corner, was very large, and looked like the manager’s office.
 Unlike the other office which had linoleum tiles, this one had carpet.
-In a corner was a large mirror backed cabinet, with several half-empty bottles on it.
+In a corner was a large mirror-backed cabinet, with several half-empty bottles on it.

 “Adds a whole new meaning to aged whiskey, don’t you think.”
 Phil looked at it but didn’t pick it up.